 Now the six of us were adrift in perhaps the busiest shipping channel in Europe.
 The sails had to be raised again, and my father kept pulling the starter cord on our soaking-wet outboard.
-And then it happened, the shouted commands on board faded one by one, like a scene from Jurassic Park.
+And then it happened, the shouted commands on board faded ....